 - Holiday Spices- We can’t forget the very best part- the stars of the recipe and some of the best flavors of the holidays!!
 Ginger, Cinnamon, and Cloves!

-How to make our Festive Gingersnap Cookies
+How to make Festive Ginger Snaps Cookies Recipe

 - Preheat oven 375 degrees.